kbountro/pSAX/README.md

 ## References
 <a id="1">[1]</a>
-K. Bountrogiannis, G. Tzagkarakis and P. Tsakalides, "Data-driven Kernel-based Probabilistic SAX for Time Series Dimensionality Reduction," 2020 28th European Signal Processing Conference (EUSIPCO), Amsterdam, 2021, pp. 2343-2347, doi: 10.23919/Eusipco47968.2020.9287311.
+K. Bountrogiannis, G. Tzagkarakis and P. Tsakalides, "Data-driven Kernel-based Probabilistic SAX for Time Series Dimensionality Reduction," 2020 28th European Signal Processing Conference (EUSIPCO), Amsterdam, pp. 2343-2347, 2021, doi: 10.23919/Eusipco47968.2020.9287311.

 <a id="2">[2]</a>
+K. Bountrogiannis, G. Tzagkarakis and P. Tsakalides, "Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection," in IEEE Transactions on Knowledge and Data Engineering, doi: 10.1109/TKDE.2022.3174630.

+<a id="3">[3]</a>
 J. Lin et al., “Experiencing SAX: A novel symbolic representation of time series”, Data Min.
 Knowl.
-Disc., vol. 15, no. 2, pp. 107–144, 2007
+Disc., vol. 15, no. 2, pp. 107–144, 2007, doi: 10.1007/s10618-007-0064-z

 ## License
 **This source code can be used for non-commercial purposes only.
-Its utilization must acknowledge and cite the following publication:**
+Its utilization must acknowledge and cite the following publications:**

 K. Bountrogiannis, G. Tzagkarakis and P. Tsakalides, "Data-driven Kernel-based Probabilistic SAX for Time Series Dimensionality Reduction," 2020 28th European Signal Processing Conference (EUSIPCO), Amsterdam, 2021, pp. 2343-2347, doi: 10.23919/Eusipco47968.2020.9287311.

+K. Bountrogiannis, G. Tzagkarakis and P. Tsakalides, "Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection," in IEEE Transactions on Knowledge and Data Engineering, doi: 10.1109/TKDE.2022.3174630.